cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl #group-in-map title="Using a group in a map"}

+Here, "age", "name", and "employer" are the names that turn into the
+map key text strings, and "int" and "tstr" (text string) are the types
+of the map values under these keys.

 A group by itself (without creating a map around it) can be placed in
 (round) parentheses, and given a name by using it in a rule: